 Rome Heist Womens Snowboard 20

 Rome Heist 2016 - 2014 Review by The Good Ride

 The 2016 Rome Heist really changed up the ride compared to the 15 and 14 models.
-It’s now camber between the tip/tail with a passive rocker that doesn’t touch the ground in the middle.
-It takes it from a very forgiving ride good for a wide variety of riders to making it a very aggressive super poppy freestyle ride for those who know what they are doing.
-It’s not a board to skid your turns with any more.
+It’s now cambered between the tip/tail with a passive rocker that doesn’t touch the ground in the middle.
+It takes it from a very forgiving ride good for a wide variety of riders to make it a very aggressive super poppy freestyle ride for those who know what they are doing.
+It’s not a board to skid your turns with anymore.

 Approximate Weight: Feels normal bordering on light.

-On Snow Feel: Went from semi loose to catchy like an old camber board.
-For many it’s almost too much camber.
-It’s not the spinney forgiving board it use to be.
+On Snow Feel: Went from semi lose to catchy like an old camber board.
+For many, it’s almost too much camber.
+It’s not the spinney forgiving board it used to be.

 Turn Initiation: Quick and snappy if you know how to turn.